zeke-xie/adaptive-inertia-adai/README.md

 The Pytorch Implementation of Adaptive Inertia Methods.

-Adaptive Inertia Optimization is proposed in our preprint:
+Adaptive Inertia Optimization is proposed in our work:

 [Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum](https://arxiv.org/abs/2006.15815).

-This work has been accepted as a Long Presentation paper at ICML 2022.
-A camera-ready version will appear soon.
+This work has been accepted as a **Long Presentation paper (Acceptance Rate ~ 2%) at ICML 2022**.

-In this, we design a novel adaptive optimization method named Adaptive Inertia (Adai), which uses parameter-wise inertia (the momentum hyperparameter as a vector) to accelerate saddle-point escaping and provably select flat minima as well as SGD.
+In this work, we design a novel adaptive optimization method named Adaptive Inertia (Adai), which uses parameter-wise inertia (the momentum hyperparameter as a vector) to accelerate saddle-point escaping and provably select flat minima as well as SGD.
+Adai combines the advantages of Adam and SGD on saddle-point escaping and minima selection, respectively.

 Our experiments demonstrate that Adai can significantly outperform SGD and existing Adam variants for various DNNs where flat minima are desired.